kmgolden/ctc/content/article/2-skin.md

 weight = "2"
 date = "2016-12-09T04:51:01-08:00"
 title = "Under Our Skin"
-description = "An interactive documentary exploring the words we use to talk about race." image = "thumbs/2-under-our-skin.jpg" tags = [ "Editing", "Cinematography" ] internal = "false"
+description = "An interactive documentary exploring the words we use to talk about race.
+Winner of a 2016 SND Silver Medal." image = "thumbs/2-under-our-skin.jpg" tags = [ "Editing", "Cinematography" ] internal = "false"